A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Construction of binary optimal LRC

 Likewise by considering the Cayley table of $({\F_{p^m}} , \star)$, we can again imagine it as a square matrix $T^{\star}$ of order $p^m$, as we include $0$ in the Cayley table.
-Now directly place the matrix $M_{c}$ where there is a $c$ in $T^{\star} $.
-It forms a square matrix of order $p^{2m}$ which is the desired matrix $P_1$.
+Now, directly place the matrix $M_{c}$ where there is a $c$ in $T^{\star} $.
+It forms a square matrix $A$ of order $p^{2m}$.